 Therefore, the absorbed heat of an object does not necessarily have to benefit the kinetic energy of the molecules, but can benefit the different forms of internal energy.
 Consequently, a heat supply does not necessarily have to be associated with a temperature increase.
 A simple example that illustrates this is the evaporation of water on a hotplate.
 In spite of the permanently supplied heat of the hotplate, the temperature of the water does not change during evaporation.
 In this case, the heat supplied obviously does not result in an increase in temperature.
 Rather, the heat during evaporation is used to change the binding energies (which are part of the internal energy) so that the substance changes from the liquid to the gaseous phase.

 Equalization of temperature of solids

 The process of energy transfer by heat does not only take place in substances where the free movement of molecules can cause collisions, as is the case in gases or liquids.
-Even without a mixing of molecules, energy can be transferred between two substances in the form of heat.
+Even without a mixing of molecules, energy can be transferred between two substances as heat.
 This can already be seen in a simple experiment in which two solids with different temperatures are brought into contact with each other.
 Although the molecules of the two solids obviously cannot mix, an equalization of the temperature can be observed there as well over time.

 In this case the energy transfer can be traced back to the oscillating particles at the contact surface of the two bodies.
 Thus the more strongly vibrating molecules of the hotter object collide at the contact surface with the weaker vibrating molecules of the cooler body.
 As a result, the relatively slowly vibrating particles of the cool object are excited to stronger vibrations or the strong vibrations of the hotter body are “damped”.
 This also gradually leads to an equalization of the different vibration intensity and thus to an equalization of the temperature.